-Activity weight scoring helps place members in respective Orbit levels and influences their Love Index.
+Activity Weights range from 0 through 10.
+They help place members in respective Orbit levels and influence their Love score.

-Normally, activities translate to Presence for a member.
-The exception are activities with a weight of 0.
-Activities with a weight of 0 are activities that do not contribute to the continuing participation of a member.
+The exceptions are activities with a weight of 0.
+These are activities that do not contribute to the continuing participation of a member.

 For example, opening a pull request is an indicator of active contribution and is assigned a weight of 7, whereas the merging of a pull request does not reflect on the presence of the opener, and is assigned a weight of 0.

 To know the weights of the default activities used by your built-in Orbit integrations, click on the Settings tab, then Activity Types in the sidebar:

 To modify the weight of an activity type, hover over the channel name next to its activity type name, an icon appears, click it.
 This will display a modal window that enables you to modify the weight:

 For your custom activities, you are free to choose the weights that best fit the needs of your organization.
 The following table is a suggested guide for how much to weigh these activities:

 Less Than 1